zapman449/monitorama_2016_notes/Tue05__Database.Monitoring.at.Dropbox__by_Tammy.Butow.md

 @tammybutow

 * Internet is safe compared to going outside... in Australia (maybe)
-* Yahoo is cool, until about 2000... in australia
+    * Yahoo is cool, until about 2000... in Australia
     * train tracks melted.
     * shoes melt
     * sunburn.
     * So moved to USA.
 * I like monitoring
-    * Achieving any goal requiress honest and regular monitoring of your progress
+    * Achieving any goal requires honest and regular monitoring of your progress
     * Apps:
         * Hopper
         * Cool ideas from health and travel